vyp/evil-quick-scope/readme.md

 ## Introduction

-*You should have already clicked on Brian's original vim plugin link, but nevertheless, to be complete...*

 Find yourself repeatedly but cautiously pressing `;`/`,` often to get to where you want?
 Quick scope for Evil mode highlights the characters you can reach via `f`/`F` with two or three keystrokes, at most once per word.